Having an Achilles Tendon Rupture is no joke. It's not like spraining an ankle or tweaking your back.

 So you've had surgery, you've stayed off it some.
 Now what?

-I suggest that you invest in my Reversing Achilles Tendonitis ebook.
+I suggest that you start getting the benefit of my Reversing Achilles Tendonitis program.

 The same activities that reverse the Achilles Tendonitis dynamic will help you heal faster, heal with less pain, and heal stronger.